St. Philip Neri: The Patron Saint of Joy and Apostle of Rome

 Miracles and Notable Events

 Examples of Philip’s clairvoyance are manifold.
 He foretold the appointment of countless popes and cardinals, and knew when people were dying or soon to die.
-In addition, Philip performed many miracles in his life.
+In addition, he performed many miracles in his life.
 Pope Clement VIII had an annoying case of gout on his hand; Philip placed his hand on the Pope’s hand and the pain vanished.
 During construction of the church, one of the brethren who contributed much to decorating the church, Giovanni Battista Guerra, fell from a ladder and hit his head very severely.
 Everyone expected him to die.
 They told Philip about it and he said, “I don’t want him to die,” and began to pray fervently for him.
 Guerra recovered completely, living to the age of seventy-three.

 Philip likewise assisted many people at their deathbed.
 Once, a young man, Gabriele Tana, was dying, but could not reconcile himself to the fact.
 He also faced various temptations, particularly to pride.
 He said he saw a black dog in his room, presumably the devil; Philip came to his side with a crucifix and prayed for half an hour.
 Suddenly, the young man sat up and said jubilantly, “I’ve won!
 I’ve won!
 Viva Cristo per tutto il mundo!”
-Philip said, “Christ has won for you; enter into the side of Christ and soon you will be in paradise.”
+Philip responded, “Christ has won for you; enter into the side of Christ and soon you will be in paradise.”
 After this, Gabriele died peacefully.

 Once, an unrepentant heretic by the name of Paleologus was to be burned alive at the stake.
 Philip heard of it and forced his way through the vast crowds and security guards.
 He warmly embraced Paleologus, urging him to repent.
 The man was so touched that he got up on a bench, expressed sorrow for his sins, and won an extension of two years.
 Philip visited him frequently in prison with food and moral support and he died in a state of reconciliation.